 “Nope,” the doctor said, shaking his head in all self-assurance.

 “Do you have any idea where those things came from?”
 Peter asked.

-“When I talked to Hanna, she said she and Derek saw them flying down to them…from the night sky,” the doctor said, then heaved a sigh.
+“When I talked to Hannah, she said she and Derek saw them flying down to them…from the night sky,” the doctor said, then heaved a sigh.